June 4, 2021

 Why my pronouns are your choice

 Not all pronouns are created equal.
 This much we know.
 Which explains why pronouns have become so important as a focal point in recent times—and rightly so.
-Instagram acknowledged the pronouns' status by added a field for them in profile descriptions.
+Instagram acknowledged the pronouns new status by adding a field for them in profile descriptions.
 Considering how closed and controlling systems Instagram employs are, this is really something. [^1]

 The 'trend' for assigning oneself pronouns is also good and important in terms of furthering the acceptance and visibility of non-binary folk and the unpicking of established (often toxic) constructs, particularly around gender.